-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 2.6-6 of 13

-2.6.12 Investigation levels for mishaps and close calls
+2.6.12.
+Investigation levels for mishaps and close calls

-2.6.12.1 When you investigate a mishap or close call, you shall find the cause(s) of the mishap or close call and decide what actions you will take to eliminate or control the hazard.
+- 2.6.12.1 When you investigate a mishap or close call, you shall find the cause(s) of the mishap or close call and decide what actions you will take to eliminate or control the hazard.
 The basic process for investigating Type C or D and "Close Call" mishaps is in Attachment 2.6B, Appendix F. See Attachment 2.6D of Appendix F for more details on OSHA and NASA mishap categories.
-Contact the Environmental Office for mishaps that are strictly environmental.
-Take the following steps to investigate a mishap or close call:
+Contact the Environmental Management Office for mishaps that are strictly environmental.
+Take the following steps to investigate a mishap or close call: - a.

-- a.
 Type A and B mishaps usually are investigated by a mishap investigation board as described in paragraph 2.6.14. - b.
 For Type C mishaps Lost time injuries (including restricted duty injuries), damage greater than or equal to \$50,000 and less than \$500,000: - (1) Do a full root cause analysis using an established root cause method.
 The cause may be simple, but try to look beyond the obvious.
 Perhaps the hazard was caused by some deficiency in the management system.
 Perhaps it was caused by human error, which resulted from deficiency in the management system.
 As a minimum, you shall use the Mishap Investigation Checklist in Attachment 2.6C, Appendix F. You may use other root cause methods and provide documentation in a standard Microsoft Office or PDF format. - (2) Evaluate the root causes and determine which ones need to be fixed to prevent injuries or future hazards. - (3) Develop an action plan to change, control, or prevent those root causes from causing injuries or future hazards.
 The plan may involve one item or many.
 Remember to turn in work requests, if necessary.
 Follow up on any organizational or personnel issues.
-If the investigation shows that no action is necessary, provide rationale. - (4) Provide the products required for Type C mishaps listed in Table D and paragraph 5.1 of NPR 8621.1, "NASA Procedural Requirements for Mishap and Close Call Reporting, Investigating, and Recordkeeping," in a commonly available electronic format, such as PDF or Microsoft Office software. - c.
+If the investigation shows that no action is necessary, provide rationale. - (4) Provide the products required for Type C mishaps listed in Table D and paragraph 5.1.2 of NPR 8621.1, "NASA Procedural Requirements for Mishap and Close Call Reporting, Investigating, and Recordkeeping," in a commonly available electronic format, such as PDF or Microsoft Office software. - c.
 For other injuries and damage cases, RAC 1 and 2 close calls, and RAC 3 and 4 close calls that involve an event (as opposed to merely reporting a hazard): - (1) Determine the root cause(s).
 Avoid blaming the employee without looking into the cause.
 The obvious cause may be that the employee didn't follow procedures.
 However, this may have happened because there were no procedures or because management didn't train the employee in the procedures.
 As a minimum, use the Mishap Investigation Checklist in Attachment 2.6C, Appendix F. Other root cause methods are allowable with documentation in a standard Microsoft Office or PDF format. - (2) Develop an action plan to address the causes.
 The action plan may involve one item or many.
 Remember to turn in work requests, if necessary.
-If the investigation shows that no action is necessary, provide rationale. - (3) Provide the products required for Type D mishaps and close calls listed in Table D and paragraph 5.1 of NPR 8621.1, "NASA Procedural Requirements for Mishap and Close Call
+If the investigation shows that no action is necessary, provide rationale.

-JSC Safety and Health Requirements JPR No. 1700.1L
+JSC Safety and Health Requirements JPR No. 1700.1

-Effective Date: 12/20/2018
+Effective Date: 10/02/2024

-Expiration Date: 12/20/2023
+Expiration Date: 10/02/2029

 Page Number Page 2.6-7 of 13